This page was reviewed under our medical and editorial policy by

 Making an educated treatment decision begins with the stage, or progression, of the disease.
 The stage of testicular cancer is one of the most important factors in evaluating treatment options.

-At Cancer Treatment Centers of America® (CTCA), our cancer doctors use a variety of diagnostic tests to evaluate testicular cancer and develop an individualized treatment plan.
-If you have been recently diagnosed, we will review your pathology to confirm you’ve received the correct diagnosis and staging information and develop a personalized treatment plan.
-If you have a recurrence, we will perform comprehensive testing and identify a treatment approach suited to your needs.
+Cancer doctors use a variety of diagnostic tests to evaluate testicular cancer and develop an individualized treatment plan.
+If a patient has been recently diagnosed, the care team will review his pathology to confirm that he received the correct diagnosis and staging information and develop a personalized treatment plan.
+If patients experience a recurrence, the care team will perform comprehensive testing and identify a treatment approach suited to the patient's needs.

 Testicular cancer staging describes how large a cancer is, whether the disease has spread and whether it is producing tumor markers, in addition to noting the level of those proteins in the serum, or blood.
-The TNM staging guidelines developed by the American Joint Committee on Cancer are often used in testicular cancer staging.
+The TNM staging guidelines developed by the American Joint Committee on Cancer are often used in testicular cancer staging, based on four categories.

 T (tumor): This describes whether the tumor has spread to tissues near the testicle.